fregante/webext-permission-toggle/demo/readme.md

 npm run watch
 ```

-(Whenever the module source is changed, it will rebuild files such as
-`index.js`.)

 Now leave that running and simultaneously run the following, which
 will run parcel to build the `mv2` and `mv3` targets defined in
 `package.json`: